abhimanyusharma007/Little_Lemon_website_project/README.md

-# Little Lemon Booking Website
+# Little Lemon Website Project

 ## Project Description
 This project was created during Meta's Front-End Development course on Coursera.
 This website was the culmination of the Front-End Development Track.